Child Status Protection Act

 Meaning of INA § 203(h)(3)

 INA § 203(h)(3) provides alternate benefits - specifically, retention of the original priority date and automatic conversion of the peition - for beneficiaries who are found to have aged out under the age preservation formula of the CSPA.
-In amicus briefs filed in cases within the Third, Fifth and Ninth Circuits, and subsequently before the U.S. Supreme Court, the American Immigration Council argues that INA § 203(h)(3) must be interpreted to allow a derivative beneficiary of any family-based, employment-based, or diversity visa petition to retain the priority date of that petition when he or she is found to have “aged-out” under the CSPA’s age-preservation formula.
+In amicus curiae briefs filed in cases within the Third, Fifth and Ninth Circuits, and subsequently before the U.S. Supreme Court, the American Immigration Council argues that INA § 203(h)(3) must be interpreted to allow a derivative beneficiary of any family-based, employment-based, or diversity visa petition to retain the priority date of that petition when he or she is found to have “aged-out” under the CSPA’s age-preservation formula.
 The LAC argues that the BIA, in Matter of Wang, 25 I&N Dec.
-28 (BIA 2009), was mistaken in limiting INA §203(h)(3) to only beneficiaries of family second preference visa petitions.
+28 (BIA 2009), was mistaken in limiting INA § 203(h)(3) to only beneficiaries of family second preference visa petitions.
 On June 9, 2014, a divided Supreme Court upheld Matter of Wang.